JGCRI/pygcam/docs/source/project-xml.rst

 baseline scenario.
 If ``runFor="policy"`` is set, the step is run only or *non*-baseline strategies.
 By default steps are run for both baseline and policy scenarios.

+If the ``group`` attribute is set, the step is run only when processing the named scenario group.
+This allows you to define steps specific to different scenario groups.

 For example, the block: